Global media co Viacom and CBS Corporation have each established special committees to evaluate a potential merger.

 The talks of a Viacom/CBS deal comes on the heels of big-name mergers in the past year with Discovery closing a deal to acquire Scripps for US$14.6 billion and the Walt Disney Company agreeing to purchase Twenty-First Century Fox for approximately US$52.4 billion.

-In 2016, there were discussions of merging CBS with Viacom but a deal did come to fruition.
+In 2016, there were discussions of merging CBS with Viacom but a deal did not come to fruition.

 Viacom’s media networks, headed by CEO Bob Bakish (pictured) include Nickelodeon, Nick Jr., MTV, BET, Comedy Central, Paramount Network, VH1, TV Land, CMT, Logo, Channel 5 (UK), Telefe (Argentina), Colors (India) and Paramount Channel.
 The networks combined reach about 4.3 billion television subscribers worldwide.